-As the name suggests, this is the type of supply chain analytics where experts use historical data, machine learning techniques and statistical algorithms to predict various events.
+As the name suggests, this is the type of supply chain analytics where experts use historical data, machine learning techniques, and statistical algorithms to predict various events.
 It allows companies to forecast events that can disrupt supply chain activities accurately.
 One example of predictive analytics is the use of historical inventory data for reordering items.
-They can analyse the information and decide exactly when they should reorder an item to ensure optimum stocks in the warehouse.
+They can analyze the information and decide exactly when they should reorder an item to ensure optimum stocks in the warehouse.
 This will prevent both less and more stocking, ensuring customer satisfaction and cost saving.

 - Prescriptive Analytics

 In this type of supply chain analytics, the data experts use massive amounts of data to arrive at decisions that help make the best strategic move in the business.
 Companies that have been executing orders themselves may want to outsource the work to a 3PL company to save costs and improve efficiency.
 But they must do it at the right time so that the business doesn’t suffer, nor are customers affected by it.
-Prescriptive analytics helps to find the apt moment when the company can make the shift to outsourcing order fulfilment.
+Prescriptive analytics helps to find the apt moment when the company can make the shift to outsourcing order fulfillment.